paranerd/backup-manager/README.md

 7. Under "Generated access token" click "Generate"
 8. When prompted by the script, paste that token

+## Set up GitHub-Backup
+Follow [this documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token) to create your personal access token.

+You will be prompted for it when adding a GitHub backup

 ## How it works
 1. GitHub
     - Archive
         - Goes through all your repositories and backs up the latest release
         - Saves each repository as [repository_name]-[tag].zip (e.g. my-project-1.0.zip)
         - Older versions of the same repository will be removed (so there's only the most recent version backed up)
+    - Non-archive
+        - Uses `git` (requires `git` to be set up) to `clone` or `pull --rebase`
+2. GitHub Gist
+    - Archive
+        - Goes through all your gists and backs up the latest release
+        - Saves each repository as [gist-id]-[name of first file]-[hashed-update-datetime].zip (e.g. my-project-1.0.zip)
+        - Older versions of the same gist will be removed (so there's only the most recent version backed up)
     - Non-archive
         - Uses `git` (requires `git` to be set up) to `clone` or `pull --rebase`
 2. Google Drive